Back to home

 Overview

-Gateplex is an observability and guardrails layer for AI agents.
+Gateplex is the governance firewall for autonomous AI agents.
 It intercepts every LLM call, tool invocation, and guardrail event your agents emit, giving you a real-time feed, audit trail, and policy enforcement engine.

 How it works: your agent (or middleware) sends an HTTP request to Gateplex for each event.
 Gateplex evaluates configured guardrails, returns a verdict (ALLOW, BLOCK, or FLAG), and stores the event for later review in the dashboard.